OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 There is a multitude of ways to erase stored wireless network configurations:

 1. Press "ERASE CREDENTIALS" of the WiFi Shield from the WIFI SHIELDS configuration inside the OpenBCI GUI.
-Make sure your WiFi Shield is not connected to an OpenBCI Board, or if Cyton, `EXT PWR` is OFF).
+Make sure your WiFi Shield is not connected to an OpenBCI Board, or if Cyton, `` is OFF).
 [Tutorial link here](06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md#erase-stored-credentials).
-2. On macOS/iPhone, go to your WiFi Shields home page in a web browser such as http://OpenBCI-A4AD.local (`OpenBCI-A4AD` is the name of the WiFi Shield) and tap "Click to Erase WiFi Credentials".
+2. On macOS/iPhone, go to your WiFi Shields home page in a web browser such as  (`` is the name of the WiFi Shield) and tap "Click to Erase WiFi Credentials".
-3. On macOS/iOS, in a web browser go to http://OpenBCI-A4AD.local/wifi/delete (`OpenBCI-A4AD` is the name of the WiFi Shield).
+3. On macOS/iOS, in a web browser go to  (`` is the name of the WiFi Shield).
-4. In any web browser on any device you can use the IP Address ([OpenBCI GUI tutorial to get IP address](01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md#get-wifi-shield-ip-address)) of the WiFi Shield and navigate to http://192.168.1.100/wifi/delete where the `192.168.1.100` is substituted for the WiFi Shield's IP Address to trigger the erase.
+4. In any web browser on any device you can use the IP Address ([OpenBCI GUI tutorial to get IP address](01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md#get-wifi-shield-ip-address)) of the WiFi Shield and navigate to  where the `` is substituted for the WiFi Shield's IP Address to trigger the erase.

-* Send an HTTP DELETE request to `192.168.1.100/wifi` where the `192.168.1.100` is the WiFi Shield's IP Address
+-   Send an HTTP DELETE request to `` where the `` is the WiFi Shield's IP Address

 If you erase the WiFi Shield's stored credentials, the WiFi Shield will immediately startup in WiFi Direct mode and that's indicated with **10 blinks in 2 seconds**.